-Career Tools Checklist What have you completed/prepared?
-Resume/Cover Letter 130 Second Pitch/Value Proposition 11 Linkedin Profile 11 Audit of Social Media Accounts

-What do you want to do?
+What have you completed/prepared? ☐ Resume/Cover Letter ☐ 30 Second Pitch/Value Proposition ☐ LinkedIn Profile ☐ Audit of Social Media Accounts ☐ Target Company List ☐ Mock Interview What do you want to do?
 What is important to you?
-Industries of Interest What type of company (e.g. healthcare, technology, non-profit etc.) What type of t, (e.g. acco work within the i Targeted Geographic Location(s) ork within the industry? nting, writing, public ations, etc.) graphic Location(s) Most Important Workplace Values/Culture (e.g. small vs. large, family friendly, modern vs. traditional, etc.)

-What do you need to What specific skills do you possess that What Internship/Relevant Experience What specific experiences have you had that increase your marketability?
+Industries of Interest What type of company (e.g. healthcare, technology, non-prof etc.) What type of the control of the cont ted Job Funct f work within t ounting, writin relations, etc.) he industry? g, public Targeted Geo graphic Location(s) (e.g. ost Important Workplace Values/Culture small vs. large, family friendly, nodern vs. traditional, etc.) What do you need to get there?
+What specific skills do you possess that this type of employer is seeking?
+Which that increases ship/Relevant Experience ecific experiences have you had ease your marketability?
 Which are you lacking?
 Networking Who do you know that works in or has connections to the field(s) you're interested in?
 Interviewing Have you practiced articulating your interest and qualifications in an interview setting?

-get there?

-Obstacle Assessment Time Management Confidence Mot tivation Expectations of O hers Other

-(High/Medium/Low) ·

-Assess yourself in each of

-these areas - what's

-going well; what's challenging?

-Next Steps Actions Reso urces

-Review gaps that are - nessurees

-noted in the categories

-above and convert them 2m

-into action steps.
-Identify,

-with a career coach, what

-resources will help you achieve your next steps.

-Follow-Up Date Coach Area(s) to f ocus on i n the appointment

-Appointment with a and the second

-Career Coach in the

-CPDC
+Obstacle Assessment Time Management Confide Confidence Mot otivation Expectations of O thors Other (High/Medium/Low) Assess yourself in each of these areas - what's going well; what's challenging?
+Time Management Connide ince IVIO iivatioii Expectations of O uieis Other Next Steps Actions Resources Review gaps that are noted in the categories above and convert them into action steps.
+Identify, with a career coach, what resources will help you achieve your next steps.
+Follow-Up Appointment with a Date Coach Area(s) to f Area(s) to focus on in the appointment Career Coach in the CPDC